 Warren Foster has been a writer/photographer over the last 20 years.
 He is the owner of Bluewater Racing Pigeon Lofts in Kent.
 Over the last few years he has done a lot of travelling around Belgium, Holland and Germany.
 He has met most of the pigeon ‘Greats’ in these countries including Janssen, De Klak, Van Loon and many others.
 Warren has a lot of knowledge of the world pigeon scene in general, was a very successful pigeon racer in his own right and now solely concentrates on one loft races around the world.

 How long have you been involved in the pigeon sport and how did you become interested?

-I have now been a pigeon fancier for 50 years and became interested through my father.
+I have now been a pigeon fancier for over 50 years and became interested through my father.
 My brother Kevin also races very successfully and is one of the best fanciers in the South East of England.

 How long was it before you became successful?

 I am not sure what you class as successful, but after racing for a few years with my father and my brother as D Foster & sons, with moderate success, I decided when I was 14 years old to race in partnership with my cousin, Colin who was 12, as Foster & Asbury.
 We raced to a 50 year old outbuilding at his house, that got soaked every time it rained (see picture on the left).
 In our very first race we completed in we gained a 3rd Club in the then very strong Northfleet & Dist club.
 Our very small team of seven or eight YBs went on to win the YB Avs that year.